akshat-raj09/Selenium_Java_NAL/README.md

 ## Run Locally

-Clone the project
+- Clone the project

 ```bash
   git clone https://github.com/akshat-raj09/Selenium_Java_NAL
 ```

-Go to the project directory
+- Go to the project directory

 ```bash
   cd Selenium_Java_NAL
 ```

-    1. Goto your Eclipse/IntelliJ IDE & import all the 3 projects one by one.
+- Open your Eclipse/IntelliJ IDE & import all the 3 projects one by one.

-    2. Run each project by:- Right click on testng.xml & select run as TestNG.
+- Run each project by:- Right click on testng.xml & select run as TestNG.

 ## Contributing